rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 Kubernetes v1.15+ is required.

-> **Note:** Kubernetes v1.21 will now work with Windows 20H2 Standard by installing the patch "2019-08 Servicing Stack Update for Windows Server."
+If you are using Kubernetes v1.21 with Windows Server 20H2 Standard Core, the patch "2019-08 Servicing Stack Update for Windows Server" must be installed on the node.

 ### Node Requirements